in-the-keyhole/khs-logger/README.md

 Custom Inspectors
 -----------------
-Custom inspectors can be defined to display information in the view inspection window.
-A custom inspector is defined as a function closure, that accepts a DOM DIV element for a view.
-Here's an example hello world inspector definition and installation.
+Custom inspectors can be defined to display information in the View inspection window.
+A custom inspector is defined as a function closure that accepts a DOM DIV element for a View.
+Here's an example hello world inspector definition and installation:

      $.Log.install(function(el) { return "Hello World, there are "+el.children().length+" elements"; }  );

-Custom inspector will appear in the inspector view when opened with a DBL-CLICK.
-Here's a screen shot....
+Custom inspector will appear in the inspector View when opened with a DBL-CLICK.
+Here's a screen shot:

 ![My image](https://raw.github.com/in-the-keyhole/khs-logger/master/inspector.png)